sudhansu-24/brickbyte/README.md

 npm start
 ```

-The application will be available at:
+The application will be available locally at:
 - Frontend: http://localhost:3000
 - Backend: http://localhost:3001
 - ML Model: http://localhost:8000